-Body image education, training, and support for oncology healthcare professionals.
+Body image education and support for oncology healthcare professionals and cancer survivors

-Are you a cancer survivor or healthcare professional working in the oncology field?
+Are you a healthcare professional working in the oncology field?

 Nearly all oncology healthcare professionals can play a vital role in the delivery of psychosocial interventions to address body image issues of cancer survivors.